 What Has Changed?

-The new system will require you to login using a Keystone ID and password.
-If you do not have a Keystone ID, you will set one up through the new system.
-If you have one but do not remember it, there will be retrieval options.
+The new system will require you to login using a username and password.
+If you do not already have a username and password that you use to login to the UC portal, you will set one up when you apply for benefits.
+If you have a username and password, but you get an error message when you try to log in, you will need to reset your password.
 Importantly, if you have any issues logging into the new site, you can still file through the automated telephone system using your SSN and PIN (Toll-free English 888-255-4728, Español 877-888-8104).

 If you do not see your current active claim on the claim summary page, you can find it on the claim drop down menu at the top left side of the claim summary page.